NZR KA class: Preservation

 Three of the KA class have been preserved:

-KA 935 was preserved by the Wellington Branch of the New Zealand Railway & Locomotive Society in 1967, and was initially stored at the Waikato Railway Museum in Te Awamutu until the site at Seaview, Lower Hutt where a railway was being established.
+KA 935 was preserved by the Wellington Branch Line of the New Zealand Railway & Locomotive Society in 1967, and was initially stored at the Waikato Railway Museum in Te Awamutu until the site at Seaview, Lower Hutt where a railway was being established.
 Later KA 935 moved along with the rest of the collection to the new site at the Silver Stream Railway in 1984, being moved there in steam behind a diesel towing the rest of the items.
 Since that time KA 935 has remained at Silverstream and is currently out of service awaiting a 10-year overhaul.
 Due to the short nature of the Silver Stream Railway, 935 has been converted from superheating to a saturated state by removal of the superheater elements.

-KA 942 was preserved by Ian Welch in 1972, after having been laid up at Hutt Workshops as a possible addition to three K class locomotives being used as a stationary boiler supply.
+KA 942 "Nigel Bruce" was preserved by Ian Welch in 1972, after having been laid up at Hutt Workshops as a possible addition to three K class locomotives being used as a stationary boiler supply.
 It was moved to Steam Incorporated and some limited work was done on restoring it and by the mid-1980s it had been moved to Otaki for open-air storage.
-In 1989 it was moved to the Glenbrook Vintage Railway where it was restored to working order, and mainline certified - first running from 1990, wearing its former streamline shrouding, being used on an excursion in the South Island in 1992.
+In 1989, it was moved to the Glenbrook Vintage Railway where it was restored to working order, and mainline certified - first running from July 1990, wearing its former streamline shrouding, being used on an excursion in the South Island in 1992.
 Initially based out of the Mainline Steam Heritage Trust's Parnell depot, it alternated between Parnell and Christchurch before being moved to Wellington in 2001 so that a comprehensive 10-year overhaul could be conducted.
-KA 942 returned to service in 2008.
+KA 942 returned to service in June 2008.

 KA 945 was preserved by Wellington businessman Len Southward, creator of the Southward Car Museum.
-Southward purchased the locomotive in 1968 had the locomotive stored in Taumaranui at first, with the intention of displaying it at the car museum.
-Other projects demanded most of Southward's time, so in 1973 he approached Steam Incorporated to see if they could house the locomotive at their facility in Paekakariki.
+Southward purchased the locomotive in 1968 and had the locomotive stored in Taumaranui at first, with the intention of displaying it at the car museum.
+Other projects demanded most of Southward's time, so in 1973, he approached Steam Incorporated to see if they could house the locomotive at their facility in Paekakariki.
 Later, in 1981, he gifted KA 945 to Steam Incorporated, and they began overhauling it to working order.
-In late 1984, the pace of work accelerated to have it ready in time for the return of steam to the mainline in 1985, a goal which was achieved.
-In the 10 years that followed KA 945 ran numerous excursions all over the country, including the Crunchie Train Tour of 1993.
-In 1995 it was withdrawn for overhaul and due to a number of constraints, it was not until 2014 that work on this locomotive could begin.
+In late 1984, the pace of work accelerated to have it ready just in time for the return of steam to the mainline in April 1985, a goal which was achieved.
+It then pulled the North Island Main Trunk Centennial in April 1985 with Glenbrook Vintage Railway's JA 1250 "Diana".
+In the 10 years that followed KA 945 ran numerous excursions all over the country, including the Cadbury Crunchie Train Tour of May 1993.
+In June 1995, it was withdrawn for overhaul and due to a number of constraints, it was not until 2014 that work on this locomotive could begin.
 The locomotive is currently undergoing a thorough overhaul back to mainline standard.